heschy/HeschyCrypt/README.md

 | Code | Descibtion |
 |---|---|
-|404| The `heschycrypt()` has two modes: DECRYPT and ENCRYPT.
+|404| `heschycrypt()` has two modes: DECRYPT and ENCRYPT.
 Error 404 appears if you try to start it in an other mode.